Musiio-AI/tagging-sample/README.md

 # GUI Usage

 Executables are located in the 'windows' folder\
-**Note:** The GUI applications are currently not available for MacOS, but you should be able to build them yourself using the instructions below under 'Rebuilding the GUI'
+**Note:** GUI applications for MacOS are currently not available for distribution, but you should be able to build them yourself using the instructions below under 'Rebuilding the GUI'

 ## Tag Generation
 ![Tag Generation](https://github.com/musiio-user/tagging-sample/blob/patch-5/images/generate_tags_gui.png)